VinceR66/10LogoMaker/README.md

 ____________________________________________________________________
 ## Installation
-User will need to install Inquirer, Node and Jest.
+User will need to install Inquirer, Node, Validate-Color and Jest.

 ____________________________________________________________________
 ## Usage